Site work expected to begin on I-49 extension to Barling in the Fall

 The Arkansas Department of Transportation expects to begin preliminary site work later this year for an extension of Interstate 49 at Alma south to Chaffee Crossing in Barling.

-Lorie Tudor, director of the highway department, said at a First Friday Breakfast last week work will begin in the fall, according to a news release from Fort Chaffee Redevelopment Authority.
+Lorie Tudor, director of the Transportation Department, said last week work will begin in the fall, according to a news release from Fort Chaffee Redevelopment Authority.

-The First Friday Breakfast was hosted by the Fort Smith Regional Chamber of Commerce at the University of Arkansas-Fort Smith.

 Adams said the highway project will take years to finish.